POSTPONED: RUISKAMER #1: Kali Malone / Aisha Orazbayeva / Aya Suzuki

 For now the highpoint is ‘The Sacrificial Code’, an ode to the pipe organ.
 “While ‘The Sacrificial Code’ sidesteps the traditional sonic characteristics of such religious sites, its clean minimalism and graceful melodies conjure similarly powerful emotions”, according to Resident Advisor.
 Kali Malone’s soothing, repetitive harmonies evoke big emotions that leave a tenacious impression, especially when experienced live.

-For this first edition of RUISKAMER we invite the Kazakh violinist Aisha Orazbayeva to present her ‘Music for Violin Alone’, an album recorded during lockdown in her improvised home studio.
+For this RUISKAMER we invite the Kazakh violinist Aisha Orazbayeva to present her ‘Music for Violin Alone’, an album recorded during lockdown in her improvised home studio.
 The New Yorker was smitten with the record: “a self-sufficiency rooted in the unanimity of head, heart, and hands”.

 Orazbayeva is known for her bold interpretations of contemporary music and her radical approach to the classical repertoire.
 She has released four acclaimed solo albums containing compositions of her own as well as compositions by Telemann and Sciarrino.
 She has also written music for film and television (‘The Have-Nots’, ‘The Village’, ‘Tin Star’).
 Together with pianist Mark Knoop she received a Diapason d’Or for their recording of Morton Feldman’s ‘For John Cage’.